newwby/Godot-Prototyping-Framework/docs/source/index.rst

 Welcome to Lumache's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The **Godot Prototyping Framewokr** is a plugin for Godot 4.3.x that provides universal utilities to aid with rapid prototyping and game jams.
+The aim of the framework is to provide modular tools to cover as many use cases as possible, without getting bogged down by genre-specific features such as platformer controllers.
+If it can't feasibly be used within any game, it probably shouldn't be a part of this framework.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`testpage` section for further information.

 .. note::

-   This project is under active development.
+   This project is under active development, and these doc pages are very experimental.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   testpage